Close sites icon close

 How many refugees and stateless people are there in Hungary?

-In 2023, there were 63,000 refugees in Hungary, 57,000 of whom came from Ukraine, followed by smaller communities of refugees from Afghanistan and Syria.
-The number of refugees is remarkably low, considering that 5.4 million conflict-affected people fleeing Ukraine have entered the country, meaning that for most of them, Hungary is a transit country.
-Most refugees from Ukraine are children (44%) and women (42%).
+In 2025, there were approximately 70,500 refugees in Hungary, around 65,000 of whom came from Ukraine, while smaller numbers from Afghanistan, Syria and Iraq.
+The number of refugees is remarkably low, considering that 5 million conflict-affected people fleeing Ukraine have entered the country, meaning that for most of them, Hungary is a transit country.
+Most refugees from Ukraine are women (47%) and children (35%).

 Visit the Refugee Data Finder to learn more